Gerhard Weinberg

 Gerhard Ludwig Weinberg (born 1 January 1928) is a German-born American diplomatic and military historian noted for his studies in the history of Nazi Germany and World War II.
 Weinberg is the William Rand Kenan Jr. Professor Emeritus of History at the University of North Carolina at Chapel Hill.
-He has been a member of the history faculty at UNC-Chapel Hill since 1974.
+He has been a member of the history faculty at that institution since 1974.
 Previously he served on the faculties of the University of Michigan (1959–1974) and the University of Kentucky (1957–1959).

 Youth and education

-Weinberg was born in Hanover, Germany, and resided there the first ten years of his life.
+Weinberg was born in Hanover, Germany, the son of Max B. Weinberg and his wife Kaethe S. Came.
+He lived there until the age of ten.
 As Jews living in Nazi Germany, he and his family suffered increasing persecution.
 They emigrated in 1938, first to the United Kingdom and then in 1941 to New York State.
-Weinberg became a U.S. citizen, served in the U.S. Army during its Occupation of Japan in 1946–1947 and became a corporal.
-He returned to receive a BA (1948) in social studies from the New York State College for Teachers at Albany.
-He received his MA (1949) and PhD (1951) in history from the University of Chicago.
+After becoming a U.S. citizen, Weinberg enlisted in the U.S. Army and took part in its Occupation of Japan in 1946–1947, rising to corporal.
+He returned to receive a BA in social studies from the New York State College for Teachers at Albany in 1948.
+He went on to graduate MA (1949) and PhD (1951) in history from the University of Chicago.
 Weinberg recounted some of his childhood memories and experiences in a two-hour long oral history interview for the United States Holocaust Memorial Museum.